Demi Lovato Reflects On Long Road To Recovery And ‘Mistakes’ In Sobriety: ‘Today I Would’ve Had 7 Years Sober’

 As The Inquisitr shared this past July, Lovato was rushed to the hospital after being found unconscious in her Hollywood Hills home following a nearly fatal drug overdose.
 The singer was hospitalized in the Los Angeles area for over a week and after that, she immediately went to a rehab facility for help.
 She was there until November of 2018 before returning back home.

-Following her stint in rehab, she was linked to fashion designer, Henri Levy.
+Following her stint in rehab, she was linked to fashion designer Henri Levy.
 But as The Inquisitr shared earlier this month, the couple broke up after just a few months of dating.
-According to reports, Demi’s family — especially her mom, Dianna Hart — were instrumental in cutting him out of her life once and for all, especially since he had a troubled past with drugs and alcohol.
+According to reports, Demi’s family — especially her mom, Dianna Hart — were instrumental in cutting him out of her life once and for all since he had a troubled past with drugs and alcohol.

 At first, Demi was stubborn with people who were telling her how to handle her love life, but she has since circled back.
 She is reportedly now listening to her family’s advice, especially since who she is dating could also affect her sobriety.
 From the very start, it was reported that Lovato’s family wasn’t too keen on the pair seeing each other, as they didn’t think Henri was a good influence on her.